paeby/UserCounter/README.md

 ### Coping with failure
 When the application is processing the messages from Kafka, it commits to a specific partition that the message was consumed.
 If the application crashes, we can specify to the consumer to read the messages from the last commited offset.
+However, the `User IDs` saved in the current `HashSet` are lost and not counted which might lead to inconsistent data.
+We could for example have in a shutdown hook the `User IDs` saved to a file (HDFS file system is a good option if we run in a Hadoop environment) which can be read when the application is re-started.